-The egg sector, worth £1 billion to the British economy, has been hit by a sharp rise in costs.
-Following Russia’s invasion of Ukraine, poultry feed prices have gone up in price nearly 50%.
+The egg sector, worth £1 billion to the British economy, has been hit by a sharp rise in costs – especially rising feed prices.
+Following Russia’s invasion of Ukraine, poultry feed has gone up in price by nearly 50%.
 After all, the two countries produce over 95 million tonnes of wheat each year – 23% of the world’s wheat export.

 Will we run out of eggs?

 As a result of this profit squeeze, many farmers are choosing not to repopulate their sheds.
 Some are even considering leaving the industry altogether.

 According to the British Free Range Egg Producers Association, more than 70% of egg farmers said they would leave egg production within a year if price rises were not forthcoming.The Grocer